tjmccabe/baconizer/README.md

 }
 ```

 Using our data structure and this type of algorithm, we can return all possible hints in just milliseconds over 99% of the time.
-(Side note: It's so fast that if we let it run wild without an end goal, Heroku's working memory typically runs out before the algorithm has run for 5 seconds 😬 )
+(Side note: It's so fast that if we let it run wild without an end goal, the low-end tier of Heroku's working memory typically runs out before the algorithm has run for 5 seconds 😬 )

 ### D3.js Force-Directed Graph